juanmendez/Widget-Light-Theme-Scheduler/README.md

     .applyWidgetService( widgetService )
     //optional for testing, skip in production
     .applyTestableNow( LocalTime.parse("14:00"))
-    //covers scheduling the next sun event, also schedules a job when user is back online .applyAlarmService( alarmService );
+    //covers scheduling for the next sun event.
+It also schedules a job if device was found offline and needs to pull data .applyAlarmService( alarmService );

 mLightThemeManager = new LightThemeManager( module );